dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 ### Task 1: Configure and launch a Drive-by URL attack

-These simulated attacks can help you identify and find vulnerable users before a real attack impacts your bottom line.
+In this task, simulated attacks can help you identify and find vulnerable users before a real attack impacts your bottom line.
+By proactively simulating various cyber threats and security breaches, you can assess the resilience of your systems and pinpoint potential weaknesses.
+This proactive approach allows you to strengthen your defenses, implement necessary security measures, and educate your users on best practices, ultimately minimizing the risk of a genuine attack and safeguarding your organization's financial stability.

 1. If you are not already at the Microsoft Defender portal in your browser, start the Microsoft Edge browser go to (https://security.microsoft.com) and log in with the **Tenant Email** credentials.